Climate solutions for the built environment

 Ryan Bruer

-Ryan is an intern architect and artist.
-He is committed to a future of building with renewable and circular materials.
-A graduate of the University of Toronto, his thesis proposed a reinvestment in skilled labour education with natural and bio-based materials as a critical building block of a low-carbon transition for the construction industry.
+Ryan is an architect and artist dedicated to a future of building with renewable and circular materials.
+He is a sessional lecturer at the University of Waterloo and a graduate of the University of Toronto, where his thesis demonstrated labor education investment is critical for low-carbon transition in construction.

-Ryan’s experience on multi-unit residential projects informs an understanding of existing approaches to construction in Canada.
-His recent work with BDP Quadrangle delivered Low-Carbon Now which aims to address the urgency of immediate carbon reduction opportunities across the Greater Toronto and Hamilton Area.
-He continues to lead training workshops for designers to accelerate Life Cycle Assessment literacy and alignment of best practice across Ontario’s architecture and engineering firms.
+He enjoys seeing LCA best practices make a difference in built work.
+He recently worked with BDP Quadrangle to help deliver Low-Carbon Now which aims to address the urgency of immediate carbon reduction opportunities for residential construction across the Greater Toronto and Hamilton Area.
+He continues to lead training workshops to accelerate LCA literacy across Ontario’s architecture and engineering firms.

-Ryan brings a passion for communal stories that are bonded to materials.
-Holding a Bachelor of Fine Arts his first solo exhibition received multiple grants through Canada Council of the Arts.
-The show demonstrated a printmaking practice dependent on material circularity through repair and exchange.
-Before his interest in buildings, Ryan ran a community bicycle shop that focused on educational events to train riders and young mechanics.
+Ryan brings a passion for communal stories that are tied to materials.
+Holding a Bachelor of Fine Arts, his first solo exhibition, funded by Canada Council of the Arts, demonstrated a printmaking practice dependent on material circularity through repair and exchange.
+Before his interest in buildings, Ryan ran a community bicycle shop that focused on educational events to train young riders and mechanics.